Skip to content

 Figure 4.2.2 Glenelg River Environmental Flow Seasonal Calendar

-Figure 4.2.2 describes the six seasons of Gunditjmara Country, and it was produced by the Gunditj Mirring Traditional Owners Aboriginal Corporation.
-The northern part of the river upstream of the Harrow area is in Jadawadjali Country, and the south- western part of the system is in Boandik Country.
-The calendar describes the six seasons alongside flow components for reach 1b of the Glenelg River — from 5-Mile Outlet to Chetwynd River — and aligns them with corresponding watering effects and objectives.
+Figure 4.2.2 was produced by the Gunditj Mirring Traditional Owners Aboriginal Corporation and describes the six seasons of Gunditjmara Country.
+The northern part of the river upstream of the Harrow area is in Jadawadjali Country, and the southwestern part of the system is in Boandik Country.
+The calendar describes the six seasons alongside flow components for reach 1b of the Glenelg River – from 5-Mile Outlet to Chetwynd River – and aligns them with corresponding watering effects and objectives.
 The calendar reflects the seasonal flow conditions that all Traditional Owner groups recognise.

-The value of the calendar is in its clear visual depiction of Traditional Owners’ knowledge, developed over many generations, of how varying flows correspond to seasonal conditions and broader environmental patterns.
-In recognition of this knowledge, the Gunditjmara seasons have been incorporated into Table 4.2.1 as a complementary description of the timing of potential watering actions.
+The value of the calendar is in its clear visual depiction of Traditional Owners' knowledge, developed over many generations, of how varying flows correspond to seasonal conditions and broader environmental patterns.
 The six seasons will eventually be embedded in environmental flow recommendations and scenario planning in future years.

 Billabong icon